livewires/web-building/sessions/1-setup.md

 </html>
 ```

-Now go to <http://livewires.dev/> in your browser.
+Now open a browser and open up the file in your browser.
 You should have a page that says ‘Starting block…’

 ## Building a template